 Please note all vocational courses are subject to change due to Government changes.

 RESIT ENGLISH OR MATHS

-Year 12 and 13 students who have not secured a 4 in GCSE English Language or Maths will be supported to secure a 4 or higher in these subjects by being given 4 opportunities to resit during their time with us at SWB6th.
-Funding will be used to provide small group catch up teaching of 3 hours per week in English and 4 hours per week in Maths.
+Year 12 students who have not yet achieved a grade 4 in GCSE English Language or GCSE Maths will be supported to secure this grade (or higher) during their time at SWB6th.